• Skip to primary navigation

 Because natural blue light helps keep our circadian rhythms in line, artificial blue light has been proven in countless studies to throw our circadian rhythms out of line.

 Now, no two people have the exact same Circadian rhythm.
-Not everyone wakes up early in the morning, not everyone stays up late, and for those that do wake up early or stay up late, they are all on slightly different schedules.
+Not everyone wakes up early in the morning, not everyone stays up late, and those that do wake up early or stay up late, they are all on slightly different schedules.

 Regardless, a doctor at Harvard’s medical school found, nearly 40 years ago, that natural blue light keeps our bodies aligned with the environment.